odoo/odoo/doc/howtos/backend.rst

         alters the attributes of the matched element using special ``attribute`` elements in the ``xpath``'s body

-.. admonition:: Exercise 1 — alter existing content
+.. admonition:: Exercise 1 — Alter existing content
     :class: exercise

     * Using model inheritance, modify the existing *Partner* model to add an